ome/omero-documentation/omero/developers/Python.rst

 libraries.

-From OMERO 5.6.0 release, the client library ``omero-py`` supports Python 3 and is available on PyPI_ and Conda_.
-We recommend you use a virtual environment to install the client library:
+From OMERO 5.6.0 release, the client library ``omero-py`` supports Python 3 and is now available on PyPI_ and Conda_.
+We recommend you use a Python virtual environment to install the client library.
+You can create one using either ``venv`` or ``conda`` (preferred).

-Install from PyPI_:
+If you opt for Conda_, you will need to install it first, see `miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ for more details.

+To install ``omero-py`` using venv:

 .. parsed-literal::

-    $ python3 -m venv py3_venv
+    $ python3 -m venv myenv
-    $ source py3_venv/bin/activate
+    $ . myenv/bin/activate
     $ pip install omero-py==\ |version_py|
     Successfully installed Pillow-6.2.1 future-0.18.2 omero-py-5.6.1 zeroc-ice-3.6.5

-Install from Conda_:
+To install ``omero-py`` using conda (preferred):

 .. parsed-literal::

-    conda create -n myenv -c ome python=3.6 omero-py conda activate myenv
+    conda create -n myenv -c ome python=3.6 zeroc-ice36-python omero-py conda activate myenv

-You can then start using the library:
+You can then start using the library in the terminal where the environment has been activated:

 .. parsed-literal::